sightmachine/simplecv-examples/README.rst

 About
 ==========================================

-``SimpleCV'' is a open source cross platform machine vision framework in python
+''SimpleCV'' is a open source cross platform machine vision framework in python

 The purpose of the ``simplecv-tutorial`` subproject is to learn how to apply computer vision to practical situations using the